Rochester man struck by car, killed

 A 59-year-old man was killed Wednesday night when he was hit by a car in Rochester.

 Paradis was driving a gray Hyundai Veloster.
-Police say both men were heading southbound at the time of the crash.
+Police say both men were traveling southbound at the time of the crash.

 Emergency personnel were called to the scene at 10 p.m.